slicknode/slicknode/docs/docs/graphql-api/query-api.md

 ### Input Arguments

-You can enable the preview and published mode for individual parts of your GraphQL query by using the `preview` input argument.
+You can set the preview and published mode for individual parts of your GraphQL query by using the `preview` input argument.
 The selected mode will then be used to return the data of that node and the entire selection set of all its children.

 **For example:**